 Buying chicks is a cheaper option but you also have to factor in making a brooder for them, and feeding them thru adulthood.
 You need to wait up to 6 months before you can have some eggs from the chicks.

 Raising chicks however can be more engaging for the family.
 It can teach your kids more things about caring for animals and learning about agriculture.
 Buying chicken for your backyard can cost under $10 to $30 for each depending on the age and the breed you decide to buy.

 - Choose the best place to house your chickens – chicks need to be in a brooder first.
 The brooder must be kept indoors.
 The most ideal for the brooder is in the garage.
 The brooder can be a DIY project and can set you back up to $70 including the needed lighting.
 Ideal lighting is a 250 watt lamp that can produce enough heat for the chicks.
 Brooders help your chicks thrive in their ideal temperature which is usually set at 90 degrees F. This temperature is regulated and will be decreased slowly until the chicks are ready to be moved to the coop outside on their 6th

 Buying a new chicken coop can be a sizable investment but this should secure your chickens for a long time.
 Ready-made coops also have better designs and should be a more cost-efficient housing for your chickens.
 There are many to choose from online.
 Consider also your climate.
 Providing shade for them is how to keep chickens cool.
-Also be sure to have an area and an area for them to keep warm in the winter and dry in the rain.
+Also be sure to have an area for them to keep warm in the winter and dry in the rain.